samuelsylf/blog-in-english/index.md

-## Coming from both people and the will to influence
+## Coming from both people and the will to do more

 The foundation for good social influence is built together from the beginning.
 I believe in the inclusion of people.
-– Samuel Sylf
+– Samuel Sylf, a candidate to the parliament, the Centre.

-Here are the things through which we can work during the 2023 parliamentary election campaign.
+Here are the matters, **[in Finnish](https://samuelsylf.github.io/blog/)** through which we can work during the 2023 parliamentary election campaign.
 I invite you [to do.](https://forms.gle/1zbDPFrNhu2qC7gd8) Muutosvoima on yhdessä tekemistä.
 Kärkiteemana kannattava suunta elämälle.

-### Incentive traps out
+### Incentive traps out, theme 1.

 We need to make diligence more worthwhile, responsibility more worthwhile, more community-friendly.